trebuchet-org/treb-cli/README.md

 ## Overview

 treb is a CLI tool that orchestrates Foundry script execution for deterministic smart contract deployments using CreateX.
-It follows a "Go orchestrates, Solidity executes" pattern where:
+It follows a "CLI orchestrates, Foundry executes" pattern where:

-- **Go** handles configuration, planning, and registry management
+- **the CLI** handles configuration, planning, and registry management
 - **Foundry scripts** handle all chain interactions using proven patterns
 - **CreateX** provides deterministic addresses across chains